opticgroup/icmesh/index.md

 We're looking for:

-- **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help us establish the network and place inital repeaters.
+- **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help us establish the network, place inital repeaters, and contribute code.
 - **You** to buy a device, join the network, and spread the word!
 - **Meet Up** – Join us 📅 **Wednesday's at 6PM** on the mesh & facebook to test the network weekly.
 - **Community Leaders** to help us secure funding.
-Our fundraiser goal is $1,000.
+Our goal is $1,000 to purchase repeater equipment and maintain our servers.

 ---

 ## ✅ **Current Progress**
 - Solar node is live on Hamilton Trail & near the Doody Ranch
 - Succesful testing between Hamilton, Cooks, and even Coto De Caza
-- This website, including a MQQT Server, Grafana Dashboard, and custom code [here](https://github.com/opticgroup/icmesh)
+- **Geek Alert!** This website, including a MQQT Server, Grafana Dashboard, and custom code on [GitHub](https://github.com/opticgroup/icmesh)

 ---